-Stock options that could potentially dilute earnings per share in the future which were not included in the fully diluted computation because they would have been anti-dilutive totaled 0 and 17,588 for the three months ended December 28, 2012 and December 30, 2011, respectively.
-Non-vested stock that could potentially dilute earnings per share in the future which were not included in the fully diluted computation because they would have been anti-dilutive totaled 468,081 and 480,330 shares for the three months ended December 28, 2012 and December 30, 2011, respectively.
+Stock options that could potentially dilute earnings per share in the future which were not included in the fully diluted computation because they would have been anti-dilutive totaled 13,116 and 0 for the three months ended December 27, 2013 and December 28, 2012, respectively.
+Non-vested stock that could potentially dilute earnings per share in the future which were not included in the fully diluted computation because they would have been anti-dilutive totaled 319,632 and 468,081 shares for the three months ended December 27, 2013 and December 28, 2012, respectively.
+Restricted stock units that could potentially dilute earnings per share in the future which were not included in the fully diluted computation because they would have been anti-dilutive totaled 6,600 and 0 for the three months ended December 27, 2013 and December 28, 2012, respectively.

-STOCK-BASED COMPENSATION AND STOCK OWNERSHIP PLANS
+4 STOCK-BASED COMPENSATION AND STOCK OWNERSHIP PLANS

-The Company's current stock ownership plans allow for issuance of options to acquire shares of Class A common stock by key executives and nonemployee directors.
-Current plans also allow for issuance of shares of restricted stock or stock appreciation rights in lieu of stock options.
+The Company's current stock ownership plans allow for issuance of stock options to acquire shares of Class A common stock by key executives and non-employee directors.
+Current plans also allow for issuance of shares of restricted stock, units or stock appreciation rights in lieu of stock options.

-Under the Company's 2010 Long-Term Stock Incentive Plan and the 2003 Non-Employee Director Stock Ownership Plan there were 773,204 shares of the Company's Class A common stock available for grant to key executives and non-employee directors at December 28, 2012.
+Under the Company's 2010 Long-Term Stock Incentive Plan and the 2012 Non-Employee Director Stock Ownership Plan there were 716,124 shares of the Company's Class A common stock available for grant to key executives and non-employee directors at December 27, 2013.